hauntarl/cyoa/README.md

 - Using html templates to display the story
 - Using http.Handler interface to serve the incoming requests
 - Allowing user to pass custom templates and/or path parser
+* Command-line application allows user to pass a custom starting point of the story

 **Packages explored:**